 How do vaccines work?

-When the COVID-19 virus enters your body, it triggers your immune system.
-Your body’s immune system is a set of mechanisms that are designed to fight off invaders, like viruses.
-Often the sickness you feel is your body at work fighting off the disease.
+Vaccines are used to help protect people from diseases, reducing their risk of serious illness and/or death in some cases.
+They do this by helping your immune system.
+Your body’s immune system is designed to fight off invaders, like viruses.
+Often the sickness you feel when your sick is your body at work fighting off the disease.
 Once your body’s immune system has fought off a virus, it remembers that particular virus and knows how to find and destroy it before it causes the disease again.
 This is called immunity.

-A vaccine protects against disease by helping your immune system create antigens – these are parts of organisms designed specifically to fight a virus/disease., helping the immune system prepare a good response before the actual disease is present.
+A vaccine protects against disease by helping your immune system create antigens – these are parts of organisms designed specifically to fight a virus/disease, helping the immune system prepare a good response before the actual disease is present.
+This means you don’t have to get the disease for your body to be prepared to fight it.

 mRNA vaccines